ant-design/ant-design/components/affix/demo/target.md

 ## en-US

-Set a `target` for 'Affix', which is listener to scroll event of target element (default is `window`).
+Set a `target` for 'Affix', which is listen to scroll event of target element (default is `window`).

 ````jsx
 import { Affix, Button } from 'antd';